startkladde/startkladde/README.md

 glider sites and automatically generating statistics and log books.
 You can run it on Linux or Windows.

-*Starkladde* development has been started by
-[Akaflieg Karlsruhe](//www.akaflieg.uni-karlsruhe.de/) for
-[LSG Rheinstetten](http://www.lsg-rheinstetten.de) airfield in 2004.
-Since then it's being on many other airfields around the world.
+*Startkladde* development has been started by [Akaflieg Karlsruhe](//www.akaflieg.uni-karlsruhe.de/) for [LSG Rheinstetten](http://www.lsg-rheinstetten.de) airfield in 2004.
+Since then it's being used on many other airfields around the world.

 *Startkladde* has two major components:
 * [startkladde](//github.com/startkladde/startkladde), the main program for logging flight movements